mbme/cman/README.md

 1. manage files owner, group etc.
 2. possibility to encrypt some files
 3. check on startup if all files are valid
-4. add possibility to remove backups of installed files
+4. add possibility to remove backups of installed files (or option not to create backups)
+5. improve stats with info about installed state, backups etc.
+6. ask to create unknown repo when adding files